Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training 🦮

-You’ll also need to do something about their digging.
+You’ll also need to address their digging.
 It’s unlikely that you’ll be able to curb the instinct entirely.
-Many people choose instead to give the dogs a dedicated corner of the yard in which to dig.
+Many owners choose instead to give the dogs a dedicated corner of the yard in which to dig.

-Smooth Fox Terriers respond best to positive reinforcement, so any sort of punishment is likely to be counterproductive.
+Smooth Fox Terriers respond best to positive reinforcement, and punishments are counterproductive.
 You can also likely rely solely on praise and affection rather than treats, as they’ll do anything to please a human they respect.

 Grooming ✂️

 Smooth Fox Terriers generally aren’t heavy shedders.
-However, they do shed quite a bit twice a year, so you’ll need to be prepared for those times when they happen.
+However, they shed quite a bit twice a year, so you’ll need to be prepared for their seasonal shedding.
+However, you’ll still need to brush them regularly.

 Health and Conditions ❤️

-Smooth Fox Terriers are one of the healthiest breeds around, as long as you keep them active and their weight manageable.
-Nevertheless, there are a few conditions that they’re prone to developing.
+Smooth Fox Terriers are one of the healthiest breeds as long as you keep them active and their weight manageable.
+Nevertheless, they’re prone to developing a few conditions.

 Minor Conditions